amcgail/knowknow/README.md

     For instance, `python -m knowknow clone https://github.com/amcgail/lost-forgotten`.
     Clone someone else's repository.

-To make your own changes to others' code, or to share your code with the world, do the following:
+In order to make your own changes to others' code, or to share your code with the world, do the following:

 1) Create a [GitHub](https://www.github.com/) account and log in.
 2) Install [GitHub Desktop](https://desktop.github.com/), which is a simple connector between Git on your computer and GitHub, in the cloud.